-Stop motion animation or stop frame animation is a meaningful way to introduce technology into the curriculum be it mainstream, special needs ,autism and so forth.
-With stopmotion animation integrated into the curriculum the number of student enhancing outcomes grows beyond just creative and artistic expression.
+Using Stop motion software for schools is a meaningful way to introduce technology into the curriculum be it mainstream, special needs etc. With stopmotion animation integrated into the curriculum the number of student enhancing outcomes grows beyond just creative and artistic expression.
 The various steps involved in completing a movie ensures the growth and development of every child irrespective of their attainment level.
 There are 5 steps involved in making a movie.
 Let's look at each of these steps and show how various learning outcomes can be achieved with this form of animation.

 Example Projects in Full.